Happiness and Your Health

 According to the founding father of positive psychology, Martin Seligman, a happy life is one that is pleasurable, engaging, and meaningful.
 And the more engaging and meaningful, the better.
 Seligman suggests that people who focus their energies on leading an engaged and meaningful life are more successful at achieving lifelong happiness than those who focus on the transitory feel-goods of pleasure.

 Research appears to support his theories.
-A recent study revealed that participants' subjective well-being was directly affected by the fulfillment they derived from the activities they spent most of their energy on, whether that was raising children, working, or volunteering.
+A study revealed that participants' subjective well-being was directly affected by the fulfillment they derived from the activities they spent most of their energy on, whether that was raising children, working, or volunteering.
 Research on aging shows that being actively involved in life is linked to increased levels of happiness.

 What You Can Do